xbeat/Machine-Learning/README.md

 Geometric Hypergraph Neural Networks (GHNNs) are a novel class of neural networks designed to process complex relational data represented as hypergraphs.
 These networks extend traditional graph neural networks to capture higher-order relationships between entities, making them particularly useful for applications in molecular biology, social network analysis, and recommendation systems.

+## Correlation Methods for Data-Driven Decisions

+Pearson Correlation Implementation

+The Pearson correlation coefficient measures the strength and direction of linear relationships between continuous variables, commonly used in financial analysis.
+This implementation demonstrates calculation from scratch, leveraging numpy for efficient array operations.

 ## Naive Bayes Classifier in Python

 Introduction to Naive Bayes